noenomblot/ADA_P3-jekyll/index.md

 - build simple **survival curves** for edge persistence
 - discuss which types of events create longer-lasting ties.

+Major real-world events often trigger visible surges of activity on Reddit.
+But do they actually reshape how communities connect to each other — or do they merely amplify existing pathways?

+To answer this question, we focus on **inter-cluster relationships**, tracking how links between major thematic communities evolve *before*, *during*, and *after* key global events.

+---

+### Political shocks: strong spillovers, no structural creation

+#### US Presidential Election (2016) — Politics → Social

+The 2016 US presidential election represents the most intense political shock in our dataset.
+On Reddit, political discussion spills decisively into social and relational communities.

+Interactions between Politics / News and Social clusters increase sharply and remain elevated well beyond the event window.
+Several existing inter-cluster ties strengthen substantially, and sentiment shifts are pronounced, both positively and negatively.

+Yet despite this intensity, the underlying network structure remains unchanged.
+No new inter-cluster relationships emerge, and no lasting structural bridges are created.
+The same pathways are reused more intensively, but no new ones are added.

+This pattern highlights a key distinction: high impact does not necessarily imply structural novelty.

+#### Charlie Hebdo Attacks (2015) — Politics → Humor

+The Charlie Hebdo attacks generate a different kind of political shock — one that directly targets satire, free expression, and cultural identity.

+Here, interactions between Politics / News and Humor / Reddit, as well as broader cultural clusters, intensify strongly.
+A wide range of existing inter-cluster ties strengthen simultaneously, reflecting collective emotional processing across diverse communities.

+Once again, however, no new inter-cluster relationships appear.
+The event amplifies communication across many existing channels, but does not produce new long-term structural connections.

+Political crises, even when emotionally charged and culturally symbolic, appear to activate the network without rewiring it.

+---

+### Collective entertainment: broad engagement, limited persistence

+#### Super Bowl XLIX (2015) — Sports → Social

+The Super Bowl produces a short-lived but widespread social response.
+Sports discussions spill into general, social, and entertainment-related clusters, with many existing inter-cluster ties strengthening temporarily.

+The persistence of these effects is moderate: interaction levels remain somewhat elevated after the event, but gradually return toward baseline.
+No new inter-cluster relationships are created, and weakened ties re-emerge shortly after.

+This suggests that shared cultural spectacles mobilize attention broadly, but rarely leave lasting structural traces.

+#### Pokémon GO Launch (2016) — Gaming → Social

+The launch of *Pokémon GO* generates one of the most diffuse engagement patterns in the dataset.
+Gaming communities connect more intensely with Social, General, and Technology-related clusters, reflecting the game’s broad demographic reach.

+Despite this unusually wide spillover, the pattern remains consistent with previous cases: existing inter-cluster ties strengthen, sentiment shifts slightly, but no new structural links emerge.
+The network absorbs the shock through amplification rather than expansion.

+---

+### A consistent pattern: amplification without rewiring

+Across political crises, cultural tragedies, and mass entertainment events, a striking regularity emerges:

+- No event creates new inter-cluster relationships at the structural level
+- Events consistently strengthen pre-existing bridges between communities
+- These effects are often partially lasting, but do not redefine the long-term backbone of the network

+In other words, Reddit reacts strongly — but conservatively.
+The network flexes under pressure, channels attention through established pathways, and then stabilizes without forming new durable connections.

+---

+### What this tells us about event-driven connectivity

+These findings suggest that Reddit’s community structure is highly resilient.
+Even moments of shared global attention rarely create genuinely new links between distant communities.
+Instead, events activate and intensify latent connections that already exist.

+This raises an important question for the remainder of the analysis:
+**Are there any events that truly break this pattern?**

 ## 3. Zooming into Events and Communities (Template)